rrskybox/AtGuider2/README.md

 Installation:

-Download the "publish" directory.
-Run the "Setup.exe".
+From the "AtGuider2/publish" directory, download "AtGuider2.zip".
+Extract the files and run "setup.exe".
 Upon completion, an application icon will have been added to the start menu under "TSXToolKit" with the name "AtGuider2".
 This application can be pinned to the Start if desired.

 Source: